 - 1. The University ensures that students admitted into its academic programs are fully prepared and qualified to engage with a reasonable expectation of success. - 2.
 Oak Point University does not discriminate on the basis of race, color, religion, national or ethnic origin, sex, age or disability. - 3.
-Admission for undergraduate students to all programs within the College of Nursing and the College of Health Sciences at Oak Point University is administered by the Office of Admissions - 4.
-Admission criteria for all University programs are found within the academic catalog. - 5.
-All applicants must complete program prerequisites in both general education and support course categories prior to the applicant's intended start date unless an exception has been made by the Program Director or Dean of the Program. - 6.
-To be considered for admission in to all university undergraduate programs, candidates must: - a.
+Admission for undergraduate students to all programs within the College of Nursing and the College of Health Sciences at Oak Point University is administered by the Department of Enrollment Management - 4.
+All applicants must complete program prerequisites in both general education and support course categories prior to the applicant's intended start date unless an exception has been made by the Chief Learning Officer, Program Director or Dean of the Program. - 5.
+To be considered for admission to all university undergraduate programs, candidates must: - a.
 Complete an Online Application and pay the application fee online through the University's designated application system; - b.
 Submit official transcripts from all colleges and universities attended; - c.
-Post-Licensure and Certification candidates must also submit a copy of a current and valid license/certification.
+Post-Licensure and Certification candidates must also submit a copy of a current and valid license/certification. - 6.
+All BSIT pre-certification applicants and BSN pre-licensure applicants must complete the applicable designated entrance test. - 7.
+The Department of Enrollment Management reserves the right to request additional documents from applicants in instances where aspects of the applicant's admission profile remain unclear. - 8.
+In certain cases, applicants who do not meet the minimum requirements for the specific program to which they are applying may have their applications considered and reviewed by the Academic Admissions Review Committee.

-- 7. All BSIT pre-certification applicants and BSN pre-licensure applicants must complete the applicable designated entrance test. - 8.
-The Office of Admissions reserves the right to request additional documents from applicants in instances where aspects of the applicant's admission profile remain unclear. - In certain cases, applicants who do not meet the minimum requirements for the specific program to which they are applying may have their applications considered and reviewed by the Academic Admissions Review Committee. - 10.
-The Academic Admissions Review Committee (the "Committee") reviews all applications for admission to undergraduate programs.
-The Committee is comprised of not less than three members, including one representative from the Office of Admissions and two representatives from the College to which the student is seeking admission. - 11.
+- 9. The Academic Admissions Review Committee (the "Committee") reviews all applications for admission to undergraduate programs.
+The Committee is comprised of not less than three members, including one representative from the Department of Enrollment Management and two representatives from the College to which the student is seeking admission. - 10.
 A majority of voting members must agree to admit a student in order for an application to move forward in the admissions process.
-The representative from the Office of Admissions has no vote in the decision to admit or deny the applicant.
-The Academic Admissions Review Committee makes the final admissions decision. - 12.
+The representative from the Department of Enrollment Management has no vote in the decision to admit or deny the applicant.
+The Department of Enrollment Management Review Committee makes the final admissions decision. - 11.
 The Committee shall give each applicant's file an individualized, holistic review in order to evaluate the applicant's potential to complete the program successfully.
-The Committee will consider the broad range of qualities and experiences that would be considered valuable contributions to a diverse student body and which in turn would enrich the educational experience of all its members, including but not limited to working to help put oneself through school, being the first from one's family to attend college, or overcoming handicaps or disadvantages. - 13.
+The Committee will consider the broad range of qualities and experiences that would be considered valuable contributions to a diverse student body and which in turn would enrich the educational experience of all its members, including but not limited to working to help put oneself through school, being the first from one's family to attend college, or overcoming handicaps or disadvantages. - 12.
 The Committee may not use quotas for any particular category of applicants.
 Rather, in each case in which admission is granted notwithstanding the applicant's failure to meet the minimum requirements for the specific program to which they are applying, the Committee shall identify in writing the particular strengths, achievements, qualities or characteristics of the applicant (or some combination thereof) that would enable that applicant to succeed at Oak Point University and contribute to the enrichment of the rest of the student body.